nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_deploy.md

 ## Troubleshooting Endpoint ISVC

-!!! warning "TGI Imange and Self-signed Certificates"
+!!! danger "TGI Imange and Self-signed Certificates"

-    Only follow this procedure if the ``isvc`` is not coming up.
+    Only follow this procedure if this ``isvc`` is not starting up.

-It is possible that the image registry is not accessible from the worker nodes due to the self-signed certificate that was used to install Harbor.

-From testing, we have identified some issues with TGI image uploaded in container registry with self-signed CA certificates.
+!!! warning "KServe Image Tag Checking"

+    From testing, we have identified that KServe module is making sure that there are no container image tag discrepencies, by pulling image using SHA digest.
+This is done to avoid pulling images that are updated without updating the tag.

+    We have avoided this behavior by patching the ``config-deployment`` config map in the ``knative-serving`` namespace to skip image tag checking.
+Check this [Prepare for NAI Deployment](#prepare-for-nai-deployment) sectionfor more details.

+    ```bash
+    kubectl patch configmap  config-deployment -n knative-serving --type merge -p '{"data":{"registries-skipping-tag-resolving":"${REGISTRY_HOST}"}'
+    ```

+    If this procedure was not followed, then the ``isvc`` will not start up.

 1. If the ``isvc`` is not coming up, then explore the events in ``nai-admin`` namespace.